ArTemmey/react-native-android-navigation/README.md

 	Use it separately to get the launcher Intent for the target package.
 Combine with `setClassName` if you need to start a certain Activity from the target package.

 3. `setAction(action: string): Intent`

-	On a separate use represents Android Intent constructor `public Intent(String action)`, on use in combination with others — Android Intent method `setAction`.
+	Represents Android Intent method `setAction`.
 Note that JS Intent class has all the default Android Intent actions as static properties, so use them them the same way as in Android: `intent.setAction(Intent.ACTION_MAIN)`.

 4. `setCustomServiceEventName(eventName: string): Intent`